NHMDenmark/Mass-Digitizer/README.md

 NOTE: For NHMD Vascular Plants, the taxon spine is recorded as sets of csv files that are placed in folder ([Mass-Digitizer/tree/main/data/taxon spines/Botany](https://github.com/NHMDenmark/Mass-Digitizer/tree/main/data/taxon%20spines/Botany)).
 The respective SQL statements have been generated on the basis of those files using the python script ([prepare-db.py](https://github.com/NHMDenmark/Mass-Digitizer/blob/main/MassDigitizer/prepare-db.py)).
 If changes are made to the taxon spine files, this script will need to be rerun.
 This will take many hours and should therefore not be a part of the standard compilation process.

 # Author backfill
-## Adding authors to Digi app exports that were made pre 1.1.3
+### Adding authors to Digi app exports that were made pre 1.1.3

+# Monitor script
+### Detecting new files coming into the 2.PostProcessed_openRefine directory and adding the three new columns described here: [#461](https://github.com/NHMDenmark/Mass-Digitizer/issues/461)